mjhea0/meteor-in-action/readme.md

 ## Create a Basic App

-In this example, we'll be creating an app, which displays a quesion with a list of answers.
+In this example, we'll be creating an app, which displays a question with a list of answers.
 Users can -

 1. Submit answers
-2. See all submmitted answers
+2. See all submitted answers
 3. Up or down vote answers
 4. Login via Twitter
 5. Only answer or vote if they are logged in
 6. View question but not submitted answers without logging in

-Before we start adding this functionaly, let's first restructure the project.
+Before we start adding this functionality, let's first restructure the project.

 ## Restructure